Midhun-Angathil/Hello-World/README.md

 # Hello-World
-This repository contains resources and basic codes I have learned in Data Science (Machine Learning)
+This repository contains basic codes I have learned and applied in Data Science (Machine Learning) using Python.